How To Clean Broccoli Properly

 Step #1: Peeling Broccoli Stems:

-Cut the ends: First, start cutting off about 1-inch from the bottom, and discard it.
+1. Cut the ends: First, start cutting off about 1 inch from the bottom, and discard it.

-Peel the tough skins all the way up to the florets, then cut off at the florets.
-No need to peel the skins off the florets, those are thin and tender when cooked.
+3. Peel the tough skins: Peel the skin up to the florets, then cut off at the florets.
+NOTE: No need to peel the skins off the florets, those are thin and tender when cooked.
 Continue with the other stalks.

 Step #2: Chop the Broccoli: